ShaneDesmondONeill/ECG-Signal-Analysis/README.md

 # ECG-Signal-Analysis

-This is a matlab program that can be used to process gait anaysis data to determine the degree of nonlinearity of both right and left swing times.
-The degree of nonlinearity is correllated with a number of conditions such as huntingtons disease (see attached paper).
+This matlab program can process any ECG signal data file from physio.org (or other sources) and obtain a poincare plot, plot the heartrate and plot the heart rate variability of the input signal.